-2. Act LXXXI of 2001 promulgated the Convention, but Hungary has been applying the related principles since the early 1990s.
-Act CXII of 2011 on the Right of Informational Autonomy and the Freedom of Information (Information Act) has widely provided for the disclosure of environmental data, Act LIII of 1995 on the General Rules of the Protection of the Environment (Environment Act) recognised the right of environmental non-governmental organisations to participate in various administrative procedures, and the Supreme Court adopted – with the aim of eliminating different interpretations related to participation rights – decision No. 4/2010 a regulation according to the uniformity of the law concerning the legal status of civil organizations in environmental administrative legal procedures.
-The New uniform regulation – while upholding the principle tenets of the 1/2004 uniform regulation – stated that client status can be given to civil organizations in cases where the environmental authority agency acts as an arbitral authority, or if the measure orders the contribution of the environmental authority as an administrative authority.
-But the court has not considered nature and water protection authority cases to be an environmental protection authority case, which narrows the possibility of participation, although the court has stated in its decree that in environmental protection cases, civil organizations may potentially participate because of the ruling of the Environmental Protection Act referring to the Nature Protection Act.
-Act CXXXI is about the civil participation in the preparatory process of regulations.
-Among its general provisions it states the scope of the law, the fundamental principles and the planning of the law-making process.
-It defines which measures need to be submitted to social conciliation on a compulsory level, and which not and last it defines the forms of social conciliation.
-The regulation came into effect on the 1th of January 2011.
+2. Act LXXXI. of 2001. on the acceptance of the Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters signed in Aarhus in 25 June 1998 promulgated the Convention, but Hungary has been applying the related principles since the early 1990s.
+Act CXII. of 2011. on the Right of Informational Autonomy and the Freedom of Information (Information Act) has widely provided for the disclosure of environmental data, Act LIII. of 1995. on the General Rules of the Protection of the Environment (Environment Act) recognised the right of environmental non-governmental organisations to participate in various administrative procedures, and the Supreme Court adopted – with the aim of eliminating different interpretations related to participation rights – decision 4/2010 for the uniformity of the law concerning the legal status of NGOs in environmental administrative legal procedures.
+The legal decision – while upholding the principle tenets of the 1/2004 legal decision – stated that client status can be given to NGOs in cases where the environmental authority agency acts as an arbitral authority, or if the legal rule stipulates the contribution of the environmental authority as an administrative authority.
+Among its general provisions, Act CXXXI. of 2010. on the civil participation in the legislative process stipulates the scope of the law, the fundamental principles and the planning of the law-making process.
+The Act considers wide social consultation as a general rule, and specifies the exceptions defined by special regard.
+The regulation came into effect on the 1 January 2011.

+Civil organizations may become clients in all administrative authority procedures, including legal cases concerning environmental protection, if they mark their rightful claim as generally affected clients according to the Section 15.
+Paragraph (1) of Act CXL of 2004. on the General Rules of Administrative Procedures and Services (the Administrative Procedures Code) or if they can prove there are client according to the Paragraph (3)of Section15.

+Section 15 of Paragraph (5a) of the Administrative Procedures Code provides civil organizations involved in administrative authority procedures – regardless of their client status−-the right for declaration if their registered occupation contains the protection of some fundamental right or the fulfilment of some public interest.

+A wider category, compared to client status is the affected public as defined by item a) Section 2, Paragraph (1) of Government Decree 314/2005.
+(XII.
+25.).
+It includes those organizations without legal entity that will or may be affected by decisions made during procedures under Government Decree 314/2005.
+(XII.
+25), or who are affected by the decisions made under procedures under Government Decree 314/2005 (XII.
+25) including environmental protection agencies mentioned in Section 98 of Paragraph (1) of the Environmental Protection Act.

-3. One of the fundamental principles of Act CXL of 2004 on the General Rules of Administrative Procedures and Services (the Administrative Procedures Code) is that administrative authorities must conduct their proceedings in the spirit of cooperation and fairness.
-The authority must ensure that any persons involved in the procedure be informed of their rights and obligations, as well as promote the full application of the clients’ rights.
-Any person engaged in a procedure without legal representation must be informed of the legislative provisions relative to the case, the legal consequences of any omissions, and the availability of legal assistance Paragraph 4 of Section 5 of the Administrative Procedures Act states that clients and other concerned parties be granted right of viewing documents, and in cases of provisions given by branch measures it will organize a public hearing and will inform the involved parties about its decisions.
+3. One of the fundamental principles of the Administrative Procedures Code is that administrative authorities must conduct their proceedings in the spirit of cooperation with the client and fairness.
+The authority must ensure that any person involved in the procedure be informed of their rights and obligations, as well as promote the exercises of the clients’ rights.
+Any person engaged in a procedure without legal representation must be informed of the legislative provisions relative to the case, the legal consequences of any failure to obligation, and the availability of legal assistance for non-legal entities.
+Section (5) ) of Paragraph 4 of the Administrative Procedures Act states that clients and other concerned parties be granted right of access to the documents, and in cases of provisions given by relevant legal rules it will organize a public hearing and will inform the involved parties about its decisions.